lynxthecat/adblock-lean/README.md

 ## Advanced configuration

-adblock-lean reads in a config file from `/etc/adblock-lean/config`

-Default config can be generated using: `service adblock-lean gen_config`.

 **Each configuration option is internally documented in detail with comments in `/etc/adblock-lean/config`.** Short version:

 | Option                              | Description                                                                                   |